Ljohns635/photo-wall/README.md

 Modify [src/App.css](src/App.css) to include styling that accomplishes the following:

    - cause the header and .collage div to be centered on the page
-   - ensure that no more photos appear in a row
+   - ensure that no more than 4 photos appear in a row

 ## Bonus (0 points)